arock1211/NFL_Data/README.md

-This repo will be used to store source code from the VSCode CS50 IDE for the CS50 Course
+This repo will be used to pull NFL weekly and historical data.